 The key difference between moderate and radical is that a moderate is someone who holds moderate views and does not believe in extreme approaches whereas a radical believes and supports extreme views, supporting complete social and political reforms.

-Moderate and Radical are two words with a clear difference between them mainly due to their stance in relation to a particular belief or act.
-For instance, in politics and religion, we find people who have radical ideals in opposition to others who have more moderate ideals.
-A moderate is someone who holds moderate views.
-Such a person does not believe in extreme approaches.
-On the other hand, a radical believes and supports extreme ideals.
-In this sense, such an individual supports complete social and political reforms.
-This is the main difference between the two words, moderate and radical.
-Through this article let us examine the differences between these two words in a more elaborative manner.
+Moderate and radical are two words with a clear difference between them mainly due to their stance in relation to a particular belief or act.
+For instance, in politics and religion, we find people who have radical ideas in opposition to others who have more moderate ideas.

 Who is a Moderate?

 A moderate is someone who has moderate views.
-Even though he has a direct objective or goal that he needs to achieve, a moderate has a manner of achieving it.
+Even though he has a direct objective or goal he needs to achieve, a moderate has a reasonable way of achieving it.
 It does not include taking extreme measures and violence.
 A moderate would protest and try to come up with a plan so that he is heard.

 Who is a Radical?

 Most radicals tend to use violence as a means of achieving their goal.
 This is where the morality of the radicals begins to come into question.
-Even though the goal is pure, the manner in which it is achieved may not be moral, proving the fact that radicals are willing to employ extreme measures.
-This is the main difference between these two words.
+Even though the goal is pure, the manner in which they achieve it may not be moral, proving the fact that radicals are willing to employ extreme measures.

 What is the Difference Between Moderate and Radical?